Emma vs Casper: quick links

 Here, we researched the opinion of thousands of customers to help build a stronger sense of what both mattresses are like to sleep on.

 Many users have commented on how comfortable and supportive the mattress is.
 The limited negative feedback appears to be largely delivery-related, rather than concerning the mattress.
-That said, we did see some users mentioning that the mattress can become warm during the night; and for a very small amount of people the initial off-gassing smell lingered for a number of weeks.
-(By comparison, our Emma Original mattress didn’t smell at all.)
+That said, a few customers found the mattress too warm; and for a very small amount of people the initial off-gassing smell lingered for a number of weeks (this seems to vary from mattress to mattress – our Emma Original mattress didn't smell at all).

-The Casper has also received excellent feedback from customers, with an average rating of 4.3 out of 5 stars from 145 reviewers on Amazon.
-74% gave the Casper a five-star rating, while 8% gave a one-star rating.
-Trust Pilot also averages Casper at four out of five stars, this time across a smaller user sample of over 800 reviews.
+The Casper has also received excellent feedback from customers, with an average rating of 4.2 out of 5 stars from 225 reviewers on Amazon.
+69% gave the Casper a five-star rating, while 11% gave a one-star rating.
+Trust Pilot also averages the Casper brand at 4.4 out of 5 stars, across around 6,000 reviews.

 Like the Emma Original, the majority of user feedback for The Casper is very positive, with people enjoying how comfortable and supportive it is, and the reduced motion transfer.
 Any limited negative feedback is, again, largely related to delivery issues, although a few users have commented that The Casper was a little firm for them.